MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 ## Hypothesis Testing of Student Engagement in Q4 2021 vs. Q4 2022: Variance Analysis and Error Type Costs

-For this analysis, the following hypothesis and assumption were made:
+For this analysis, the following hypothesis was made for both paid- and free- plan students:

-H~0~ : The engagement (minutes watched) in Q4 2021 is higher than or equal to the one in Q4 2022 (μ1 ≥ μ2)
+* H~0~ : The engagement (minutes watched) in Q4 2021 is higher than or equal to the one in Q4 2022 (μ1 ≥ μ2)

-Assumption: There is an unequal variance between free- and paid- plan students.
+* Assumption: There is an unequal variance between free- and paid- plan students.

 To validate this assumption, a two-sample f-test for variances was performed to prove the assumption of unequal variances between the samples for free- and paid-plan subscribers.